FROM THE EDITOR: A Shutdown at Midnight Would Be Different from Previous Events

 Maher told the Advance that it looks like “SNAP benefits would be loaded to recipients’ EBT cards through at least October and likely beyond until appropriated funding may be exhausted should a lengthy shutdown cause that to happen.”

 Finally, there is the issues of administrative dollars the food bank receives with federal commodities.
-These dollars are delivered “when we received federal commodities,” Maher said, and are used to “underwrite our costs for distribution and general operations.”
+These dollars are delivered “when we receive federal commodities,” Maher said, and are used to “underwrite our costs for distribution and general operations.”

 Political Lines